13wonders/Simply-Macro/README.md

 All of this can be a bit tricky, so I highly recommend figuring out what your DDROffset (i.e., GlobalOffsetSeconds for a null offset-synced song) should be before using this theme for the first time.
 And if you want to switch back to using vanilla Simply Love or another theme as your "daily driver," make sure that your GlobalOffsetSeconds is properly set when you do so.

 ## Why did you disable Decents and WayOffs by default?
 In the past several years of playing DDR A, I've gotten used to ghost-stepping in a way that often triggers Decents and WayOffs on ITG, so I now almost always turn off "The Boys."
 I find the game much more enjoyable without them.
 Vanilla Simply Love resets the relevant setting every time you start a new game session, and I would prefer not having to do that.
-Thus, I've disabled them by default.
+Thus, I've disabled them by default, although I've now also included an option to re-enable them by default.

 ## What do you get with DDR game mode?
 - Selectable DDR mode at game start enables DDR-approximate timing windows as follows (in seconds):